NRampel/PRESSUREDLE/README.md

 * **Data Driven Logic:** Uses **Pandas** to efficiently compare monster stats from a custom datasheet
 * **Immersive Audio:** Uses **Spotipy** to play random songs from PRESSURE's ost
 * **Dynamic Web Server:** Built on **Flask** to handle game state adequately
-* **CI/CD Pipeline:** Uses a workspace to automatically lint code and test the game engine on every commit
+* **CI/CD Pipeline:** Uses a workspace to automatically lint code and test the game engine and spotify server on every commit

 ## 🚀 Installation & Setup:
 ### To run this game on your local machine, follow the steps below: